MikhailKuklin/unsupervised_ml/README.md

-# Implementation of unsupervised machine learning techniques
+# WIP: Implementation of unsupervised machine learning techniques
 A notebook with implementation of unsupervised techniques in a docker environment.
 Notebook
 includes: